 Specifies the lower threshold value in nanoseconds for the path difference between the local clock and the reference time source (Grandmaster).
-If the path difference falls below this value once, then the local clock is classed as synchronized.
+If the path difference falls below this value once, then the device considers its local clock to be synchronized.